Algebras of reduced $E$-Fountain semigroups and the generalized ample identity II: Examples

 \section{Examples}

 A good way to show that the generalized right ample condition is a natural property is to give some natural examples of semigroups which satisfy it.
-If the set of idempotents $E$ is a subband of $S$, it is shown in \cite{Stein2021} that the generalized right ample identity reduces to the well studied ``standard'' right ample identity.
+If the set of idempotents $E$ is a subband of $S$, it is shown in \cite{Stein2021} that the generalized right ample identity reduces to the well-studied ``standard'' right ample identity.
 So we are interested in examples where $E$ is not a subband of $S$.
 One important example - the Catalan monoid - was already given in \cite{Stein2021} (and will be recalled in the sequel as well).

-In this section we give two additional examples for such semigroups.
+In this section we give two additional examples of such semigroups.

-\subsection{Linear operators on an Hilbert space \footnote{This example is part of the ArXiv version of \cite{Stein2021} but was omitted from the final paper due to referee's request.}}
+\subsection{Linear operators on a Hilbert space \footnote{This example is part of the ArXiv version of \cite{Stein2021} but was omitted from the final paper due to referee's request.}}

-Let $H$ be a Hilbert space and let $S$ be the algebra of all bounded linear operators on $H$ (this is one of the main examples of a Rickart $\ast$-ring and a Baer $\ast$-ring, see \cite{berberian1988baer,Stokes2015}).
-For every closed subspace $U\subseteq H$ we associate the orthogonal projection $P_{U}\in S$ onto it.
-Recall that $P_{U}$ is an idempotent and $\im(P_{U})=U=\ker(P_{U})^{\perp}$ (where $\im T$ and $\ker T$ are the image and kernel of the linear operator $T$ and $V^{\perp}$ is the orthogonal complement of $V$).
+Let $H$ be a Hilbert space and let $B(H)$ be the algebra of all bounded linear operators on $H$ (this is one of the main examples of a Rickart $\ast$-ring and a Baer $\ast$-ring, see \cite{berberian1988baer,Stokes2015}).
+For every closed subspace $U\subseteq H$ we associate the orthogonal projection $P_{U}\in B(H)$ onto it.
+Recall that $P_{U}$ is an idempotent and $\im(P_{U})=U=\ker(P_{U})^{\perp}$ (where $\im T$ is the image of the linear operator $T$, $\ker(T)=\{h\in H\mid T(h)=0\}$ is the kernel of the linear operator $T$ and $V^{\perp}$ is the orthogonal complement of $V$).
 It is easy to check that